D-Vaillant/D-Vaillant.github.io-src/content/keeg_ovens.md

 To faciliate this model we add on several abstract objects which can be easily replaced with other systems.

 ## Queues
 A queue is just the CS 101 concept: it has a `enqueue` and `dequeue` methods which take in elements and then releases elements in the same order as they were taken in.
-The physical analogue is, well, a queue (or "line").
+The physical analogue is a queue (or "line").

 ## Conveyers
 The physical analogue here is a conveyer belt.
-Elements are placed on the conveyer belt and take a certain number of steps, ticks, seconds, units-of-time to get to the next element.
+Elements are placed on the conveyer belt and take a certain number of steps, ticks, seconds, units-of-time to get to the next object.
 After a certain number of steps on the conveyer belt, an element is moved to the output object.

 Conveyers have no limit to the amount of elements that can be placed on them, although we can choose to implement a *piecewise capacity* - that is, each "space" in a conveyer belt can have up to **n** objects on it at any given time.